mlibrary/about-publishing/src/content/features/fund-to-mission-open-access-monograph-model.md

         text: >-
           **Benefits for Supporting Libraries**

-           By committing to purchase one of the UMP EBC packages, libraries:
+           By committing to [purchase one of the UMP EBC packages](https://drive.google.com/file/d/1dhPyQo74zGV9jukqlootY8JF8uj-7Q2p/view), libraries:

-          * Support the conversion to open access of at least half (~45) of University of Michigan Press scholarly monographs in 2022.
-(We will expand this percentage if we realize our full goal, and will build on it in succeeding years)
+          * Support the conversion to open access of at least half (~45) of University of Michigan Press scholarly monographs in 2022 (We will expand this percentage if we realize our full goal, and will build on it in succeeding years)

           * Receive perpetual access to the remaining restricted frontlist titles and term access to the backlist (~1,500 titles), which will otherwise remain closed to non-purchasers